Preparing for your hospital visit

 Windsor Private Hospital has a clear and consistent approach to open communication and disclosure with consumers and their carers, with a view to fairness, transparency and accountability.

-Please click on the button below for more information on Open Disclosure.
+Please click on the buttons below to download more information on Open Disclosure or to obtain a copy of our Open Disclosure policy.

 Complaints, concerns and feedback